claresudbery/clare-wiki-ably/pages/organising/tools/misc-tools.md

 ### Hubspot utm url tracker

+- (for the podcast, these notes are now in Gina's Handover Doc)
 - Menu (top left) or top strip -> Reports -> analytics tools
 - bottom of screen: Tracking Url builder
 - Top right: Create tracking url (fill in fields)